gkoos/gomoku/README.md

 # Gomoku Game

 A modern, responsive Gomoku (Five in a Row) game built with vanilla JavaScript and Vite.
 Play against the computer with a clean, intuitive interface.
+The game is deployed to [Cloudflare Pages](https://gomoku-e0c.pages.dev/).

 ## Features